oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### revokePermissions

 For a existing asset, the owner of the asset revoke the access grants of a subject.
-This method will use the `msg.sender` as issuer.

 _Parameters_

 ```
            did: DID of the asset
 subjectAddress: hex str the ethereum account address of the subject who will receive the permissions
+ issuerAccount: Account instance of the asset owner (optional, depends on the Web3 implementation)
 ```

 _Returns_